-> Eurizon Capital, , the Group's Asset Management company, was the first in Italy, starting in 1996, to offer Ethical Funds and signed the PRI (Principle for Responsible Investments) in 2015.
-She is also a signatory of the CDP (Carbon Disclosure Project) and has adhered to the Italian Stewardship Principles which define the procedures for exercising administrative and voting rights in listed companies.
+Eurizon Capital, the Group's Asset Management company, was the first in Italy, starting in 1996, to offer Ethical Funds and signed the PRI (Principle for Responsible Investments) in 2015.
+She is also a signatory of the CDP (Carbon Disclosure Project) and in 2014 has adhered to the Italian Stewardship Principles which define the procedures for exercising administrative and voting rights in listed companies.

-Assets managed in ethical and ESG funds amounted to approximately € 5.6 billion at the end of 2018, with 24 dedicated products: 11 of which launched during 2018.
+Assets managed in ethical and ESG funds amounted to approximately € 8.2 billion at the end of 2019, with 39 dedicated products: 12 of which launched during 2019.

 To strengthen its control over the sustainability of its investments, Eurizon is assisted by due structures: the SRI Committee (Sustainable and Responsible Investments) - within the SGR and supporting the Chief Executive Officer - and the Sustainability Committee, an autonomous and independent body that helps with the management of Ethical Funds, composed of personalities of recognized probity and morality and directs the management of Ethical Funds.
-He is responsible for periodically monitoring the investment choices and the management strategy of these funds.
+The Committee is responsible for periodically monitoring the investment choices and the management strategy of these funds.

 The engagement process

-In terms of actively managed funds, 21 specialized ESG products were created and offered to the public.
+In terms of actively managed funds, 33 specialized ESG products were created and offered to the public.

-To strengthen its commitment to sustainable investments, in 2018 Eurizon Capital SGR initiated the management of the Eurizon Fund Absolute Green Bonds fund: an investment opportunity in international bond markets that makes it possible to finance products related to the environment, with diversification by issuer and by geographical area.
+To strengthen its commitment to sustainable investments, already in 2018 Eurizon Capital SGR initiated the management of the Eurizon Fund Absolute Green Bonds fund: an investment opportunity in international bond markets that makes it possible to finance products related to the environment, with diversification by issuer and by geographical area.

-The range of products and services is completed with the management of three ethical funds, characterized by the a priori exclusion from the investable universe of all companies involved in activities considered unethical, such as nuclear energy, arms and tobacco).
+The range of products and services is completed with the management of three ethical funds, characterized by the a priori exclusion from the investable universe of all companies involved in activities considered unethical, such as nuclear energy, arms and tobacco.

-In addition, Eurizon manages 13 mandates relating to 11 customers characterized by sustainability criteria, making for almost 2.6 billion euro.
+In addition, Eurizon manages 15 mandates relating to 13 customers characterized by sustainability criteria, making for almost 3.5 billion euro.
 In particular, the services provided for these mandates concern the choice of ad hoc benchmarks, supporting engagement and corporate governance activities, and the creation of exclusion lists when selecting investments.

-4.5 billion euros
+6.6 billion euros

-1.1 billion eurosAssets under management in the area of ethical funds in 2018
+1.6 billion eurosAssets under management in the area of ethical funds in 2019

 FIDEURAM INTESA SANPAOLO PRIVATE BANKING